DTE Energy Company (DTE) Stock: Analyzing the Market Value - News Heater

 DTE) stock’s latest price update

-The stock price of DTE Energy Company (NYSE: DTE) has dropped by -1.30 compared to previous close of 104.74.
-Despite this, the company has seen a fall of -1.02% in its stock price over the last five trading days.
+DTE Energy Company (NYSE: DTE)’s stock price has soared by 0.14 in relation to previous closing price of 100.75.
+Nevertheless, the company has seen a loss of -4.03% in its stock price over the last five trading days.
 InvestorPlace reported 2023-08-17 that The stock market has historically been volatile in the month of August.
 Participants are generally on vacation making it more difficult to pin down the direction of indexes.

 DTE’s Market Performance

-DTE Energy Company (DTE) has experienced a -1.02% fall in stock performance for the past week, with a -8.59% drop in the past month, and a -3.62% drop in the past quarter.
-The volatility ratio for the week is 1.32%, and the volatility levels for the past 30 days are at 1.53% for DTE.
-The simple moving average for the last 20 days is -2.57% for DTE’s stock, with a simple moving average of -7.72% for the last 200 days.
+DTE Energy Company (DTE) has seen a -4.03% fall in stock performance for the week, with a -6.39% decline in the past month and a -7.94% plunge in the past quarter.
+The volatility ratio for the week is 1.79%, and the volatility levels for the past 30 days are at 1.45% for DTE..
+The simple moving average for the past 20 days is -4.07% for DTE’s stock, with a -9.80% simple moving average for the past 200 days.

 Analysts’ Opinion of DTE